luckydizzier/Facturon/PROMPT_LOG.md

 - Added FilteredItems ICollectionView in EditableComboWithAddViewModel to filter Items as Input changes.
 - Updated EditableComboWithAdd view to bind ComboBox.ItemsSource to FilteredItems.

+## [ui_agent] Add IDataErrorInfo to unit and supplier dialogs
+Implemented property-level validation in NewSupplierDialogViewModel and NewUnitDialogViewModel with duplicate checks.
+Updated associated XAML to use validation templates from LightTheme.
+## [test_agent] Validate dialog view model errors
+Added unit tests covering required and duplicate name rules for the new IDataErrorInfo implementations.